What criteria is used for acceptance into the MBA?

 Domestic Application Deadline – December 7th

-When do classes start for the MBA program?
+When do classes start for the MBA program and is attending New Student Orientation required?

 Are there online options?